 BMW X6 M

-For the first time, BMW's motorsports division has souped up the X5 and its X6 counterpart — also marking the first M car with all-wheel drive.
-The X6 M steps up from the 400-horsepower, 4.4-liter V-8 to a twin-turbocharged version making 555 hp.
+The X6 M steps up from the 400-hp, 4.4-liter V-8 to a twin-turbocharged version making 555 hp.
 Torque is rated at 500 pounds-feet.
 BMW says the zero to 60 mph time is 4.5 seconds.
 A six-speed automatic is the only transmission offered with M-tuned Drive, Sport and Manual modes, the latter of which is activated with the console shifter or aluminum steering-wheel paddles.
+For 2011, there are no significant changes.

 In addition to revised suspension geometry, bushings and tuning, the M suspension lowers the X6 by almost a half-inch.
 BMW has also tweaked the stability system and xDrive all-wheel drive to maximize performance, more proactively shifting torque rearward when called for.
 A display on the instrument panel shows the driver how much power is going to each wheel.
 The brakes are also beefed up, with larger discs and calipers.